FelixOnline/v2/content/articles/2010-10-21-welcome-to-london.md

 The boys: Flip-flops, whatever the weather, is a classic hallmark.
 Combine these with a wardrobe composed of Jack Wills and Abercrombie/Hollister.
 His collar is always turned up and contrary to his true country counterpart, his hair is long and side-swept; a true country bumpkin keeps his hair short and functional, not needing to run his hand through it every 5 minutes, to maintain that perfect side parting.

-Where to find__ them__: Listen out for shouts of “Arabella!” or “Tarquin!” outside any of Mahiki, Boujis or The Brompton Club.
+Where to find them: Listen out for shouts of “Arabella!” or “Tarquin!” outside any of Mahiki, Boujis or The Brompton Club.

-__What happens when they grow up?__ Nothing good.
+What happens when they grow up?
+Nothing good.
 David Cameron and Kate Middleton.
 I know.

-__HOXTON__
+HOXTON

 Welcome to East London.
 A land where individualism has run so rampant that it has managed to blur itself into a sea of hipsters bound by their rejection of all things mainstream.